 Sound Mixer Services

-Production sound excellence across Sydney, Melbourne, and throughout Australia.
+Production sound excellence across Sydney, Melbourne, and across Australia.

-A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio, including dialogue, ambient sound, and effects.
-They select and position microphones, manage audio levels in real time, and ensure that every take delivers clean, usable recordings.
-From dialogue scenes in Sydney's urban landscapes to remote location shoots in the Australian outback, production sound demands adaptability and precision.
+Here is how this works in practice.
+A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio.
+This includes dialogue, ambient sound, and effects.
+They select and position microphones, manage audio levels in real time, and make sure that each take delivers clean, usable recordings.
+From dialogue scenes in Sydney\'s urban landscapes to remote location shoots in the Australian outback, production sound demands adaptability and precision.

+Here is the short of it.
 We connect you with production sound mixers who deliver broadcast-quality audio in any environment.
-Our network spans Sydney, Melbourne, and Brisbane, with mixers experienced at Fox Studios Australia and Docklands Studios, as well as on location shoots supported by Screen Australia.
+Our network spans Sydney, Melbourne, and Brisbane, with mixers skilled at Fox Studios Australia and Docklands Studios, as well as on location shoots supported by Screen Australia.

 ACT 01